worktheclock/replit.github.io/tutorials/03-handling-dependencies-with-repl-it.md

 ## Building an NLP project using `spaCy`

-So far, we have installed packages that are easy for the Repl.it universal dependency manager to install automatically, behind the scenes.
+So far, we have installed packages that are easy for the Replit universal dependency manager to install automatically, behind the scenes.
 Some packages are more complicated though. [`spaCy`](https://spacy.io/), for example, is an NLP library that relies on a large external data file.
 When installing this library, you usually have to install this data file as a separate step.

 ### Installing the `spaCy` language model

-To get this to work on Repl.it, we'll have to manually modify the `pyproject.toml` file.
+To get this to work on Replit, we'll have to manually modify the `pyproject.toml` file.

 Create a new repl, `SpacyExample`, then click on the `Packages` icon and search for "spacy".